uc-cdis/cdis-manifest/releases/2025/07/gen3-release-notes.md

     for some other improvements.
 Please see refer to the full list below in the [Audit Services notes](#improvements).

   - **Breaking changes**
-    - Note that the audit-service improvements have introducted breaking changes.
+    - Note that the audit-service improvements have introduced breaking changes.
 For the details and required actions, please see the [Audit Service dependency update and breaking changes notes](#dependency-updates) below.